-Equivalent conductivity at 25°C was calculated with the Jones and Dole's equation [37], whose coefficients are available for a wide range of salts:
+Equivalent conductivity at 25°C was calculated with the Jones and Dole's equation [35], whose coefficients are available for a wide range of salts.
+The equation and a chart containing the conductivity values for the salts of Table 1 are reported in the supporting information section.